FDA 510(k) Submission: A Step-By-Step Guide On How To Prepare Yours

 • Any FDA document numbers associated with prior formal correspondence with FDA (e.g., IDE, pre-IDE, 510(k), PMA, request for designation (RFD)) related to your device.

-Section 4.0 – Indications for Use statement (FDA Form 3881) and Section 5.0 – 510(k) Summary are what you will find if you go searching the 510(k) database.
+Section 4.0 – Indications for Use statement (FDA Form 3881) and Section 5.0 – 510(k) Summary is what you will find if you go searching the 510(k) database.
 That means the summary document you created will be out there for everyone to see.

 Per CFR 21 Part 807.95(d),